n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > Note: The consonant "Ra" receives special treatment; in many
 > circumstances it is replaced with a combining mark-like form.
-> A "Ra,Halant" sequence at the beginning of a cluster is
+> A "Ra,Halant" sequence at the beginning of a syllable is
 > replaced with an above-base mark called "Reph" (unless the "Ra"
-> is the only consonant in the cluster).
+> is the only consonant in the syllable).
 >
 > This requirement is synonymous with the `REPH_MODE_IMPLICIT`
 > characteristic mentioned earlier.
 >
-> "Ra,Halant" sequences that occur elsewhere in the cluster may take on the
+> "Ra,Halant" sequences that occur elsewhere in the syllable may take on the
 > below-base form "Raphala."
-"Reph" and "Raphala" sequences must be
+"Reph" and "Raphala" syllables must be
 > reordered after the syllable-identification stage is complete.
 >
 > `<bng2>` text contains two Unicode codepoints for "Ra." `U+09B0` and `U+09F0`.